Sodium ortho-phenylphenate (SOPP) - information sheet

 Key health and ecological effects (hazard)

-- To inform the health effects characterization in the draft screening assessment, national and international reports of data on SOPP were considered, including reviews by Health Canada’s PMRA, the United States Environmental Protection Agency, and the International Agency for Research on Cancer (IARC), among others.
+- To inform the health effects characterization in the screening assessment, national and international data reports on SOPP were considered, including reviews by Health Canada's PMRA, the United States Environmental Protection Agency , and the International Agency for Research on Cancer (IARC), among others.

-- The critical effects were decreased weight gain and kidney effects.
+- Critical effects considered in the screening assessment of SOPP were decreased weight gain and kidney effects based on laboratory studies.
 Other effects noted at higher doses were bladder tumours.

 - According to information considered under the ERC Approach, SOPP was identified as having a low ecological hazard potential.